alstat/QuranTree.jl/docs/src/man/nlp/text_summarization.md

     Pkg.add("TextAnalysis")
     ```
 ## Data Preprocessing
-The first data processing will be the removal of all Disconnected Letters like الٓمٓ ,الٓمٓصٓ, among others.
+The first data processing will be the removal of all Disconnected Letters (like الٓمٓ ,الٓمٓصٓ, among others), Prepositions, Particles, Conjunctions, Pronouns, and Adverbs.
 This is done as follows:
 ```@repl abc
 function preprocess(s::String)
     feat = parse(QuranFeatures, s)